legal resources necessary to hold negligent facilities accountable.

-Sample Verdicts & Lawsuits Against Consulate Health Care Nursing Home
+Consulate Health Care Nursing Home Sample Negligence Verdicts & Lawsuits

 In addition, the private equity owners engage in related party transactions that increase their profits while draining the balance sheet.
 The owners will then use debt as a justification for further decreasing staff at the nursing home.
 In Consulate’s case, its homes pay large management fees to another related company as well as rent for the homes that are owned by a separate related real estate company.

-- Lawsuits for failure to prevent and care for pressure ulcers
+- Failure to prevent and care for pressure ulcers

-- Lawsuits alleging neglect and failure to provide treatment
+- Neglect and failure to provide medical treatment

 Specifically, a Consulate Nursing Home in Lakeland, FL was forced to close after it was removed from the Medicare and Medicaid programs.
 The Oakbridge Healthcare Center had already paid a large fine to Medicare and entered into a settlement agreement.
 There were six deficiencies that resulted in actual harm to a patient.
 The state also denied the nursing home’s license renewal application.